tomcam/download-open-jdk-12-macos/README.md

 # How to download Open JDK 13 for MacOS

 Oracle changed its license terms for Java in April 2019 and it seems that restrictions on commercial use have increased.
+It seems like the standard Java distribution requires payment now if you're a developer.
+I'm not totally sure, but I decided to download and insall
-I'm not sure.
-So I needed to download [OpenJDK 13](https://openjdk.java.net) on my MacOS machine.
+[OpenJDK 13](https://openjdk.java.net) on my MacOS machine.
 The Oracle instructions don't seem to cover MacOS, so here's my method.

 ## Go to openjdk.java.net and download the MacOS version